← Back to Blog

 Mistake #1: Not Having All Parts First

 Needed a seal three days in.
 Engine sat half-assembled waiting for delivery.
-Order everything upfront.
+Order your complete gasket set → upfront.
+Make a checklist, verify you have it all before you start pulling things apart.

 Mistake #2: Rushing Valve Adjustment